cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Evolution of the first issue of journal

 At the very beginning I (future editor-in-chief) gathered all particles created by founders and trusted pioneer neurons from [swagger service]() of Bostrom's.
 I collected JSON from there and parsed it using Python.
 Further I downloaded the particles' files from IPFS and read them almost completely.
 I guess, it was about 1500 texts, most of which was 1-4 words long.
 I extracted cyberlinks and particles table to MS Excel.
-There I marked particles about cyber, filterd them.
+There I marked particles about cyber.
 So I was able to sort and filter them.
 There I filtered most precise particles and classified them on chapters.
 Further I recieved those particles to Python.
 Python helped me to generate the first version of this journal in Markdown.
 There I found that some texts on Bostrom that I wrote before also relevant to topic, but needed to be some how adopted to the journal format.